Dudley Leavitt (publisher): Youth and early career

 The "reasonable" board would cost $3.00 for each quarter's enrolment, Leavitt announced in his initial advertisement, and would cover most fields of study, except "Algebra, Navigation, Gunnery, or the Science of Projectiles, &c., Spherick Geometry & Trigonometry, Astronomy & Philosophy."
 For study in those more complicated fields Leavitt proposed to charge an additional 50 cents tuition for each quarter of enrolment.
 Around Meredith the new schoolmaster became known as "Old Master Leavitt".

 Leavitt settled on his Meredith farm near Center Harbor, less than a mile from Lake Winnipesaukee, where he held his classes.
 He was known as a stern taskmaster who did not suffer fools, or wisecracking students.
 But Leavitt had enough of a sense of whimsy that he handpainted panels of "Award of Merit" to those students he felt met his stringent guidelines.
 (Leavitt never gave up teaching, even when busying himself with his almanac and other projects.
 He taught school into his 70s, and it was customary in New Hampshire for successful men to boast that they had been educated by Leavitt.)

-When not teaching, he was to be found farming his 50 acre or immersed in study.
-Stories were legion of Leavitt so immersed in reading or study that he was oblivious to nearly everything around him.
-And the scholar Leavitt was no gentleman farmer.
-Aside from having edited a newspaper devoted to agriculture, Leavitt raised cattle on his small farm and toiled long hours when not teaching or writing.
+When not teaching, he farmed his 50 acres (200,000 m2) or studied.
+Accounts describe Leavitt becoming deeply focused on reading or study.
+In addition to editing an agricultural newspaper, Leavitt raised cattle on his farm and worked on it when not teaching or writing.

 Out of the confluence of Leavitt's scholarly interests, his former career as a newspaper writer and publisher, and his work as an author of textbooks was born the idea behind his farmer's almanac, which he first began publishing while living in Gilmanton.
 From the beginning, Leavitt demonstrated an unrelenting common sense, as well as a sly sense of humor.
 In an early edition of his almanacs, for instance, Leavitt included an illustration of a New Hampshireman struggling against the elements.
 Quoting a supposed poem of the 17th century, Leavitt wrote, in lines summoning feelings familiar to current Granite State residents, "Our mountains and hills and our vallies (sic) below; Being commonly cover'd with ice and with snow; And when the north-west wind with violence blows, Then every man pulls his cap over his nose; But if any's so hardy, and will it withstand, He forfeits a finger, a foot or a hand."